Soligo (river)

-The Soligo is a river in the Province of Treviso in Italy.
-It is supplied by the artificial canal known as the Tajada, flowing out of the lakes of Revine Lago, known as Lago and Santa Maria - the stretch of the canal after the village of Soller is known as the Soligo.
-It flows west along the Valmareno, before turning south at Follina and finally flowing into the Piave to the south-east of Falzè di Piave.
+The Soligo is a river, formally known as Fiume Soligo, in the Province of Treviso in Italy.
+It is supplied by the artificial canal known as the Tajada, flowing out of the lakes of Revine Lago, known as Lago and Santa Maria - the stretch of the canal that flows after the village of Soller is known as the Soligo.
+It flows west along the Valmareno valley, before turning south at Follina and finally flowing into the Piave to the south-east of Falzè di Piave.